PreferredAI/cornac/tutorials/add_model.md

      - [x] cornac/cornac/models/\_\_init__.py
      - [x] cornac/docs/source/models.rst

-As a concrete example, we highly recommend you to take a look at one of the Cornac's model implementations inside `./cornac/models/`, as this may help you save time.
+As a concrete example, you can take a look at one of the Cornac's model implementations inside `./cornac/models/`, as this may help you save time.

 ## Using Cython and C/C++ (optional)